 … and found this terminal from the old blower switch.

 I decided to check the back lighting operation before reassembling the control panel.
 The lower right bulb was not working.

 I soldered in a new bulb and rechecked.

-I put everything back together and checked the blower operation.
+After putting everything back together and checking the blower operation.
 All was well.

 A few things to discuss.

 in the next image you can see the original Delphi part number of the switch is 28026213.